 Boosting posts is wasting money.
 It is not advertising.

-Here's three reasons why you shouldn't be boosting your Facebook or Instagram posts:
+Here are three reasons why you shouldn’t be boosting your Facebook or Instagram posts:

 1. Boosted posts are less targeted than adverts

 Targeting the right audience is key to generating leads and converting them to sales from Facebook.
 However, boosted posts only provide very basic segmentation and targeting filters.
 This means that your posts won’t always be seen by the most relevant audience. .

 With a boosted post, you won’t have a Facebook conversion tracking pixel installed onto your website so there is no easy way to tie any website activities back to any specific boosted post on your businesses Instagram or Facebook.